The Cataclysm – more than a flood

 The womb of the earth did not bear,

 It is important not to bring uniformitarian assumptions to biblical statements about how the Earth was originally constituted.
-Today neither the subterranean deep nor the fountains of the deep exist as such (though there are still massive amounts of water within the Earth’s interior).
-The ‘deep’ consists only of seas and oceans, which lie beyond the land, and the land is watered by rain, not springs fed from primordial subterranean reservoirs.
+Today neither the subterranean deep nor the fountains of the deep exist as such.
+The deep consists only of seas and oceans which lie beyond the land, and the land is watered by rain, not springs fed from primordial subterranean reservoirs.
 We live on a different Earth.

 When Genesis 7:11 refers to the eruption of all the fountains of the deep, the picture is of ‘water gushing forth uncontrollably from wells and springs which draw from a great subterranean ocean’ (Wenham 1987).
 Geologically, this is a much more credible picture.
 Had the deep in question been under the sea, the two bodies of water above and beneath the sea floor would have simply intermingled, with little net change in sea level.

 The Bible does not explicitly say whether the dry land consisted, as now, of more than one continent.
 Genesis 1:10 and Proverbs 8:27 imply a single landmass, and it would certainly have been easier for Noah if he had not had to cross seas or oceans to collect examples of every kind of animal.
 The dry land emerged at Creation on the same day as the waters were gathered ‘into one place’, a phrase difficult to reconcile with present geography.
 Wenham suggests that the dry land enclosed seas geographically within it.
 However, this does not explain why ‘seas’ is plural when ‘place’ is singular.
-Although one may argue that there is no significance in the plural on the grounds that ‘sea’ and ‘seas’ are interchangeable (e.g. Jer 15:8 and 33.22),22 singular and plural are demonstrably interchangeable only when the plural is used poetically – just as either singular and plural can be used in poetic contexts in English.
-Furthermore, in other passages the seas seem to be visualised as geographically enclosing the land (Prov 8:27, Isa 40:22).
+Although one may argue that ‘sea’ and ‘seas’ are interchangeable (e.g. Jer 15:8 and 33.22), they are demonstrably interchangeable only when the plural is used poetically, just as either singular and plural can be used in poetic contexts in English.

 For these reasons it makes better sense to understand the waters being gathered from within the earth rather than from around it.
-Job 38:8 speaks about the sea bursting forth from the womb, as if from the earth’s interior, just as the firmament was formed by a vertical separation.
-With the gathering of the waters into one place on Day 3 the ocean floors were formed, as well as the dry land.
+Job 38:8 speaks about the sea bursting forth from the womb, as from the earth’s interior, just as the firmament was formed by a vertical separation.
 The earth came into being ‘out of water and through water’ (II Pet 3:5).
 The seas were gathered ‘as in a jar’ (Ps 33:7).
-Before that point there were no seas, only waters – formless, undifferentiated and uncontained.
+Before that point there were no seas, only waters, formless, undifferentiated and uncontained.

-The six days of Creation climaxed with the creation of man, the one creature to be made in the image of the Creator.
-To him dominion was given over every creature that inhabited the earth and dominion over the earth itself.
+The six days of Creation climaxed with the creation of man, the one creature made in the image of the Creator.
+To him dominion was given over every creature and even over the earth.
 Thus when wickedness had spread so far that all flesh had become corrupt, God determined to destroy not only man but everything which had been polluted through him, including the earth (Gen 6:11-13).
-He did away with polluter and polluted alike: the dry land and every creature that moved on the dry land together.
+He did away with polluter and polluted alike: the dry land and every creature that moved on the dry land.
 Through the same waters out of which the earth had been made ‘the then world, having been deluged with water, perished.’
-(II Pet 3:6) We live now on a different earth from that which was destroyed.
+(II Pet 3:6) We live now on a different earth.

 - Where eres means dry land distinct from seas, it generally denotes the whole land (see examples above).
 This is particularly clear where there is an explicit contrast with seas or heavens: just as one does not here conceive of the seas or the heavens in two dimensions, so one does not think merely of the earth’s surface.

-- The mention of the great deep from which the surface springs were supplied induces one to think of the earth three-dimensionally.
-The explosive release of its waters suggests that they destroyed the earth from the bottom up, shattering its entire fabric.
+- The mention of the deep from which the surface springs were supplied induces one to think of the earth three-dimensionally.
+By their explosive release the waters destroyed the earth from the bottom up, shattering its entire fabric.

-- There are biblical grounds for associating the opening of the windows of heaven with bombardment by comets or asteroids, on the analogy of what is prophesied for the days before both the heavens and the earth are renewed (Isa 24:18f, 65:17, Haggai 2:6, Rev 6:12-14).
+- There are biblical grounds for associating the opening of the windows of heaven with bombardment by comets or asteroids, on the analogy of what is prophesied for the days before heaven and earth are renewed (Isa 24:18f, 65:17, Hag 2:6, Rev 6:12-14).
 The Moon testifies to extremely intense bombardment at the beginning of geological history.
 The corresponding period on Earth has no rock record, presumably because whatever land existed at that time was destroyed.

-- Had the Cataclysm merely scoured the surface of the earth, with the offscourings resettling on originally created basement, many of the animals caught up in the sediment-laden waters would surely have been fossilised.
+- Had the continental basement had remained intact, with the offscourings resettling on the basement, some of the animals caught up in the sediment-laden waters would surely have been fossilised.
 Many fossils are in fact the result of catastrophic region-wide flooding.
 Genesis, however, says that all animals were blotted out.
 Only the destruction of the entire earth could have blotted them out and prevented fossilisation.

 - The pre-Flood earth was inundated through the eruption of vast reservoirs of water under the earth, not through marine waters.